d3f4l7d/d3f4l7d/README.md

 ## Common Code Usage 👾

+> [!IMPORTANT]
-Replace my username "d3f4l7d" to your username if you execute .sh files.
+> Replace my username "d3f4l7d" to your username if you execute .sh files.

 <!--
 Bio will be uploaded here...